hedyhli/gelim/README.md

 ```
 This will bring you to less(1).
 You can use less to browse the page normally.

-*Note: if you see something like "mouse is not an option", don't panic, this is
+*Note: if you see something like "-P is not an option", don't panic, this is
 because your system does not support one of gelim's default less options, you
 should skip over to the 'config' section below, and configure your lessOpts to
 remove the mouse option, and any other your version of less doesn't have.*